-There are a relatively small number of lawyers operating within the Bar Association in Azerbaijan.
+There is a relatively small number of lawyers operating within the Bar Association in Azerbaijan.
 Members of the Bar Association may provide representation in all forms of court proceedings including proceedings before the Supreme Court of Azerbaijan.
 In respect of criminal cases, and cases heard by the Supreme Court, members of the Bar Association have exclusive rights of audience before the courts.
-Many lawyers with legal qualifications, particularly
+Many lawyers with legal qualifications, particularly those not practicing criminal law, choose not to go through the process to become a member of the Bar Association.